-5 ingredient gluten free and vegan almond cake with cranberries and aquafaba in place of egg whites for a light and fluffy fall cake.
+5 ingredient vegan & gluten free almond cake with cranberries and aquafaba in place of egg whites for a light and fluffy fall cake.
 Refined Sugar Free & High Protein too.

 Fall dessert time.
 Almond + cranberries make the perfect fall themed sweet treat.
-You’re going to love this vegan almond cake which is not only gluten-free but refined sugar free.
+You’re going to love this vegan gluten free almond cake which is not only gluten-free but refined sugar free.

-This recipe was inspired from my very own – gluten free almond cranberry cake which was made with regular almond meal, dried cranberries and eggs.
+This recipe was inspired from my very own – gluten free almond cake with cranberries which was made initially with regular almond meal, dried cranberries and eggs.